Crop Physiology

 - Provides a view of crop physiology as a source of theories and methods to inform genetic improvement and agronomy.

-- Introduces rice-based cropping systems of SE Asia; cereal-based and high-value perennial cropping systems in Spain; and crop-livestock-forestry farming in Brazil.
+- Introduces rice-based cropping systems of SE Asia, cereal-based and high-value perennial cropping systems in Spain, and crop-livestock-forestry farming in Brazil.

-1. Rice-based cropping systems in south-east Asia
+1. Rice-based cropping systems in Southeast Asia

-2. Cropping systems in Spain: a paradigm of Mediterranean agriculture
+2. Cropping systems in Spain: A paradigm of Mediterranean agriculture

-3. Farming systems in Brazil: evolution, limitations, and opportunities
+3. Farming systems in Brazil: Evolution, limitations and opportunities

-4. Development of wheat and barley
+4. Development of wheat and barley: Advances and applications of crop development scales

 5. Reappraisal of nitrogen dynamics and crop responses for an effective use of nitrogen by major field crops